wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our **[fifth Works Ahead](/archive/2016-worksahead)** took place in June 2016 at Contact, with two very different double bills from four artists at different stages in their careers: Terri Donovan + Afreena Islam; Top Joe + Lucy McCormick.
 On different stages, at different scales… See their [image gallery](/galleries/2016-woah).

+Our **sixth Works Ahead** takes place in May 2017 across two venues with Contact + STUN Studio at Z-arts hosting different artists: Tom Cassani + Toni-Dee Paul at Contact, Chanje Kunda at STUN Studio; work developed by Jamil Keating will also potentially be shown at Z-arts.

-[Works Ahead 2016](/archive/2016-worksahead) was commissioned and produced by hÅb and Contact; supported using public funding by Arts Council England + funded by Manchester City Council.
+Works Ahead 2017 is co-commissioned/produced by hÅb + Contact; co-presented by STUN; supported using public funding by Arts Council England + funded by Manchester City Council.
 Project Mentor: Peader Kirk
 <a href="http://worksahead.org" target="_blank">worksahead.org</a> | <a href="http://twitter.com/hashtag/WorksAhead" target="_blank">#WorksAhead</a>